The characters take a recommended short cut

 - In Tintin Land Of Black Gold, Thompson and Thomson end up going in circles in the desert when they decide to follow the tracks of a jeep not knowing they're following their own tracks.
 When they notice an increasing number of tracks, they just assume more jeeps joined the original one.
 They only break the cycle when they find a "lost" can of gas and notice they "also" lost their can and decide to go back and get it.

 - They do this again in Tintin Explorers On The Moon, finding their own footprints and assuming there are more people.
-Keep in mind, the Tintin universe, this is the first time anyone has ever set foot on the Moon.
+Keep in mind, the The Adventures of Tintin universe, this is the first time anyone has ever set foot on the Moon.
 They even mention doing it before in the desert.
 Yep.

 - In one Knights of the Dinner Table story, the party repeatedly falls into a spiked-pit trap.
 They eventually figure out that it's the same spiked-pit trap, and that they keep returning to it because of Dave's incompetent mapping.